Knight Campus trash covers show no good idea goes to waste

 Haines grew tired of the makeshift cardboard covers placed over unused garbage chutes.
 Her idea: make something that would be handsome but durable.
 Fortunately, help was just a floor or two away.

-After Haines’ idea was green-lighted, she and the Facilities team partnered with Technical Sciences Administration, which used rapid prototyping and fabrication capabilities to design and produce the custom metal covers.
+After Haines’ idea was green-lighted, she and the Facilities team partnered with Oregon Fabrication and Design, which used rapid prototyping and fabrication capabilities to design and produce the custom metal covers.
 It’s a small example of how ideas quickly turn into practical solutions with the equipment and expertise available on site at the Knight Campus.

 The metal covers won’t succumb to a coffee mishap while still deterring trash from being tossed into an unused chute, which can be messy and wasteful.